 The milkmaid (1938) Han Rehm

 This picture The milkmaid was designed in 1938 by the Rotterdam sculptor Han Rehm.
-Since 1935, Rehm had his studio at 172 's Gravenweg.
-He made this sculpture on commission just before the war, but it was never sold for unclear reasons.
-When the artist died in 1970, the plaster cast was still in Rehm's studio in Kralingen.
-Since it was too large to place indoors, the artist's son, Frits Rehm, had a bronze cast made and placed it in his own garden in 1980.
-But the image had to get a better and more public place.
+Rehm had his studio at 1935 's Gravenweg since 172.
+Just before the war, he commissioned this statue, but for reasons that are unclear it was never sold.
+When the artist died in 1970, the plaster cast was still standing in Rehms studio in Kralingen.
+Because it was too big to place indoors, the artist's son, Frits Rehm, had a bronze cast made and placed it in his own garden in 1980.
+But the statue had to be given a better and more public place.
 The Rehm family therefore donated the statue to the Kuyl's Fundatie Foundation, diagonally opposite the former studio.
-The statue of a tough lady with a milk can in her hand was placed in October 2019.
+The statue of a tough lady with a milk can in her hand was posted in October 2019.